Everything To Get Done (without feeling overwhelmed)

 18. Pick A Pediatrician For Baby

 You can do this a few ways.
 The first is asking your OB or midwife which pediatrician they work with.
-Chances are if you OB works with them they are covered by your insurance.
+Chances are if your OB works with them they are covered by your insurance.

-The second way you can find a pediatrician for your baby is calling your insurance and seeing which pediatrician around your area is on your list of providers.
+The second way you can find a pediatrician for your baby is by calling your insurance and seeing which pediatrician around your area is on your list of providers.

 19. Wash Baby’s Clothes